First Permanent Duty Station (PDS) Checklist

 - Online Academic Skills Course (OASC) and College Placement Skills Training (CPST) – Contact your ESO to decide if it would be beneficial for you to review your math and writing skills in order to improve job skills, pass exams, advance in your career or continue your education.

-- Explore Credentialing Opportunities On-Line (COOL) – COOL will help you find civilian certifications and licenses that are related to your military occupation.
+- Explore Credentialing Opportunities On-Line (COOL) – COOL helps you find civilian certifications and licenses that are related to your military occupation.

 - Meet with Your Command Financial Specialist (CFS) – The CFS is your unit's principal advisor on policies and matters related to financial education.

 - Update Your Address – Visit your local post office, or go online to update your address.
-Also provide your unit mail room with address changes.
+You should also provide your unit mail room with address changes.